tchajed/sys-verif-fa25/docs/notes/verifying_functional.md

 By the end of this lecture, you should be able to

 1. State the correctness of a functional program using an abstract model
-2. Prove functional correctness for specs involving lists, sets, and maps

 In this lecture, we'll start getting into how to write specifications, beginning with functional programs.